trotha01/notes/elm/README.md

-main can be of types:
+main can be of type:
 Element, Html, (Signal Element), or (Signal Html)